TheFoundryVisionmongers/nuke-ML-server/Models/trainingTemplateTF/README.md

 Respectively place your input and groundtruth data in `trainingTemplateTF/data/train/input/` and `trainingTemplateTF/data/train/groundtruth/` folders.

-Optionally, you can add a separate set of image pairs in `trainingTemplateTF/data/test/input/`and `trainingTemplateTF/data/test/groundtruth/`.
-If available, the current weights are periodically tested on this unseen test dataset to check that there is no overfitting on the training data.
-Please note that the test dataset and training dataset must not intersect, no image pair should be found in both datasets.
+Optionally, you can add a separate set of image pairs in `trainingTemplateTF/data/val/input/`and `trainingTemplateTF/data/val/groundtruth/`.
+If this validation dataset is available, it is periodically tested on the current model weights to check that there is no overfitting on the training data.
+Please note that the validation dataset and training dataset must not intersect, no image pair should be found in both datasets.

 Notes:
 - The preprocessing cropping size is currently 256x256, therefore the dataset images are expected to be at least 256x256.